jameszka997/Toxicological-study-of-alcoholic-and-non-alcoholic-hand-sanitisers-on-Daphnia-pulex/README.md

 This repository aims to detail the results and analysis methodology of my bachelor’s thesis project, which investigated the toxicological effects of **alcohol-based (ABHS)** and **non‑alcohol‑based hand sanitisers (NABHS)** on *Daphnia pulex*, a key freshwater indicator species.

-Reason for the study project: With increased sanitizer use during and after the COVID‑19 pandemic, large amounts of these chemicals now enter freshwater systems.
+Reason for the study project: With increased sanitizer use during the COVID‑19 pandemic, large amounts of these chemicals now enter freshwater systems.
 Despite this, little is known about their potential environmental impacts.
 This project provides laboratory-based toxicological benchmarks and identifies methodological challenges such as **alcohol evaporation**, which can distort exposure concentrations in ecotoxicology studies.

+Study was conducted between January and April of 2021.

+For a more detailed dive into the analytical methods, challenges and findings, [follow here](https://github.com/jameszka997/Toxicological-study-of-alcoholic-and-non-alcoholic-hand-sanitisers-on-Daphnia-pulex/blob/main/ANALYSIS_DEEP_DIVE.md)

 ---